malzarah/DW8086/Background Research/Background Research and RQs.md

  *  The study organism or phenomenon.
  *  The kind of decisions, interventions, or actions that analysis results could support.

-## The client's organization , its Mission and Goals
+## The client's organization, and its Mission and Goals